Click on a link to be taken to the entry

 in officially recognized honor societies, periodicals, and other activities

-which recognize or encourage superior academic achievement, require personally
+which recognize or encourage superior academic achievement, require

-to determine the satisfaction of specified eligibility requirements;
+records to determine the satisfaction of specified eligibility requirements;

 - Those University students who, pursuant to their duties as members

 of official University committees (e.g. scholarship committees), require